Building an online community

 Peer learning can be encouraged both within the curriculum and outside of the curriculum in more informal settings.
 Examples within the curriculum could include embedding team-based learning by using breakout groups to encourage discussion in Blackboard Collaborate, team quizzes and competitions, or meeting tutees as a tutor group regularly as well as individually.
 There are more ideas for effective group work in our Managing Group Work resource.

 Alternatively, peer learning can be encouraged informally, so that students can study and develop their understanding of the materials together outside of their contact time.
+Direct your students to this guidance on setting up a study group.
 Peer Assisted Learning (PAL) schemes supported by 301 Academic Skills Centre are designed to run alongside a module or programme, fostering cross-year support and community within a programme, with trained student facilitators from higher years running interactive and informal study sessions for newer students in small groups.

 Build community through discussion forums